 This was pretty big news not just for the Amazon Echo team, but also for the entire healthcare sector.
 According to the patent document, Alexa, Amazon’s virtual assistant, will be able to detect even subtle changes in voice and tell if the user has a flu.
 That’s a huge leap for Alexa, and a great avenue for Amazon to enter the healthcare fray.

-November 2018: The Company Introduces Amazon Comprehend Medical, EMR-Focused Cloud Service
+November 2018: The company introduces Amazon Comprehend Medical, an EMR-focused cloud service

 The so-called Amazon 1492, a secret group of specialists dedicated to healthcare, has been exploring telemedicine, telehealth, pharma supply chain, and electronic medical records (EMR) for a couple of years.
 Finally, in late November 2018, the online retailer introduced Amazon Comprehend Medical, an all-new cloud software service geared towards EMRs.